DVD Review: The Hills: Season 3

 THE SHOW

 The Hills is a very strange show, at least it is to me.
-I normally consider myself pretty plugged-in to pop culture, and have been pretty much all my life (it wasn’t until relatively recently that I realized how it was sort of odd that I was voraciously reading Entertainment Weekly in junior high), so when something approaching a genuine “pop culture phenomenon” takes flight and I’ve never even heard of it before, it makes me feel a little bit weird (and a lot old)One assumes that Heidi, on the right, was Photoshopped in after the fact.
+I normally consider myself pretty plugged-in to pop culture, and have been pretty much all my life (it wasn’t until relatively recently that I realized how it was sort of odd that I was voraciously reading Entertainment Weekly in junior high), so when something approaching a genuine “pop culture phenomenon” takes flight and I’ve never even heard of it before, it makes me feel a little bit weird (and a lot old).
 The Hills is one of those things.
-It feels like one day I woke up and found myself a cultural leper because I didn’t know who Lauren Conrad wa
+It feels like one day I woke up and found myself a cultural leper because I didn’t know who Lauren Conrad was.

 Reviewing The Hills: Season 3 was, aside from a couple of minutes I caught here and there while channel surfing, my first exposure to the show.
 In fairness, I am aware that I’m really not in the show’s target demographic; I’m a 29-year-old straight guy who doesn’t happen to find skinny, vapid blonde girls attractive, which means on paper The Hills should offer me nothing of value.
 And while jokingly lamenting to friends and colleagues that I was tasked with reviewing this DVD set, I decided to try to make it some sort of contest with myself: could I withstand watching a full season of The Hills in one day?
 The answer, I’m vaguely ashamed to say, is yes I did, and I was sort of amazed at how compelling the show actually is.